react-static/react-static/docs/components.md

 )
 ```

-**Render Props** - These special props are sent to your rendered component or render function
+**Render Props** - These special props are sent to your rendered component or render function:

 - `getComponentForPath(pathname) => Component` - Takes a pathname and returns the component (if it exists) to render that path.
 Returns `false` if no component is found.